365 Buttons, Zero Explanation: How Intentional Marketing Creates Memorable Brand Messaging

 Stretching it to fit more people.

-Intentional marketing is the fix for this message manipulation.
+Intentional marketing is the fix for this message warping tendency educators have because they want to help more people.

 Yet—articulating messages fortified in encouragement and passion has proven tricky.